step-by-step-tutorial/springboot-tutorial/hello-world/README.md

 # <p align="center">Hello World</p>

 This is the first step of the Spring Boot tutorial.
-The result is print `Hello World!`.
+The result is printing `Hello World!` on the console.

 ## Dependencies